teamworktf/teamwork_server_beacon/tools/README.md

 * `request-rcon` : Request a beacon, and automatically set this on your server **warning:** this is not permanent, the beacon will be lost on server restart.
 * `refresh-all` : Refresh all beacons, that you requested via `request-file` or `request-rcon`.

 It is important you refresh your beacons at least once a year!
 Beacons that are no longer valid, means that your server will not be authenticated towards this service.
 Either set a reminder in your calendar, or automate the retrieval.
+Note that your signature is bound to your IP:PORT; if you run the gameserver on a non-static IP adress, you need to update the beacon everytime your IP changes.

 ## Automation